Notice regarding the quality of machine translation

 For example, fire prevention measures and access to premises for people with reduced mobility must be taken.

-To go further : order of 25 June 1980 approving the general provisions of the Fire and Panic Safety Regulation in public institutions (ERP).
+For further information: order of 25 June 1980 approving the general provisions of the Fire and Panic Safety Regulation in public institutions (ERP).
 It is advisable to refer to the listing Establishment receiving the public for more information.

 Within eight days of each voluntary sale of furniture at public auction, the professional must advertise with the Voluntary Sales Council.